Refrigerator Water Filter Problems & How to Fix Them

 🟢

-Light is green and water tastes fine — You're good, but set a 6-month reminder
+Light is green and water tastes fine — Set a 6-month reminder

-💡 Pro tip: Set a recurring 6-month calendar reminder on your phone right after each replacement.
-It takes 10 seconds and saves you from ever drinking from an expired filter.
+💡 Pro tip: Set a recurring 6-month calendar reminder right after each replacement.

 📊 Quick Reference: Problem → Fix